inlets/inlets.dev/blog/_posts/2021-10-14-kubernetes-peering.md

 ![Joining two private networks](/images/2021-10-kubernetes-peering/peered.png)

+If you'd like to learn more about VPC Peering, Google Cloud has [a good introduction here](https://cloud.google.com/vpc/docs/vpc-peering).

 ## Where VPC peering may fall short

 Two problems may occur, where VPC peering may fall short.